 Enhancing the Board’s Functions

-The Board consisted of nine directors in 2016, including two independent directors (22%) to enhance the Board’s independence and diversity, who oversaw Accton’s strategic and business plans.
-A Board meeting was held at least once every quarter; a total of six meetings in 2016, with an average attendance rate of approximately 82%.
+The Board consisted of nine directors in 2017, including two independent directors (22%) to enhance the Board’s independence and diversity, who oversaw Accton’s strategic and business plans.
+A Board meeting was held at least once every quarter; a total of five meetings in 2017, with an average attendance rate of approximately 89%.
 The Chairperson, Mr. Yen-Sung Lee, was responsible for enhancing corporate governance and presiding at the Board meetings.
 Based on the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies, the criteria for the composition of the Board should include experience and expertise in operational assessment and management, accounting and financial analysis, crisis management, industry related knowledge, global marketing, leadership, and decision making.

 Adhering to the Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies, Accton planned courses for continuing education for the Board.
-In 2016, course topics covered (1) Independent Director and Functional Committee Practice; (2) Corporate Disclosure, and Duties of Directors and Supervisors.
+In 2017, course topics covered (1) Corporate Management Decision Making and Legal Risk Management; (2) Internal Share Ownership Regulations, Restrictions and Risk Analysis.
 The Board fulfils the principles of corporate governance, as it supervises operational results, discusses important strategies and issues, including economy, environment, social impact, risks and opportunities.
 Important announcements made by the Board are immediately released on the Market Observation Post System website by the Taiwan Stock Exchange and Accton’s official website.
 Meanwhile, Accton’s articles of incorporation, and the Regulations Governing Procedure for Board of Directors Meetings are disclosed for foreign and domestic investors to look up remuneration of directors, Board operation, and the avoidance of conflict of interests.
 The Board consists of a Remuneration Committee and Supervisors who are independent directors and scholars.

 Integrity and Honesty